-5.2.11 Where the Operating Company proposes a location for any new Network Operations provided at Schedule 2 Scope, Appendix 5 Traffic Scotland Attachment 5.4 Notification of Proposed New Network Operations Service Site in accordance with the requirements of Schedule 5 Specification and Drawings, 071AR Creation, Maintenance and Submission of Documents and Other Media and submit it to the Director who will either consent to the proposed location or suggest revisions to the Operation Company.
+5.2.11 Where the Operating Company proposes a location for any new Network Operations Equipment that may be required for the Unit, the Operating Company shall complete the form provided at Schedule 2 Scope, Appendix 5 Traffic Scotland Attachment 5.4 Notification of Proposed New Network Operations Service Site in accordance with the requirements of Schedule 5 Specification and Drawings, 071AR Creation, Maintenance and Submission of Documents and Other Media and submit it to the Director who will either consent to the proposed location or suggest revisions to the Operation Company.
 The Operating Company shall liaise and consult further until the Director consents to the revised location.